morzproject/blog/blog_project/content/post/connect_vyprvpn_using_pptp.md

 ## 1. Configuration

 Install pptp client

-{{< highlight scheme >}}
+{{< highlight shell >}}
 apt-get install pptp-linux
 {{< /highlight >}}

 Create a new config file.
-Let’s put the name as jp1.vyprvpn:
+Let's put the name as jp1.vyprvpn:

-{{< highlight scheme >}}
+{{< highlight shell >}}
 vi /etc/ppp/peers/jp1.vyprvpn
 {{< /highlight >}}

 Insert below content and save.
 Replace EMAIL with your login to VyprVPN.
 In this example, I use Japan server for the remote location (jp1.vpn.goldenfrog.com).
-You can replace to any server from this list https://www.goldenfrog.com/support/vyprvpn/vpn-setup/linux/pptp
+You may replace to any server from this list https://www.goldenfrog.com/support/vyprvpn/vpn-setup/linux/pptp

-{{< highlight scheme >}}
+{{< highlight shell >}}
 pty "pptp jp1.vpn.goldenfrog.com --nolaunchpppd" lock noauth